dariopb/ha-gosenseapp/README.md

 # ha-gosenseapp
-This is an application that uses the gosense library to discover and publish sensor information to HA via the HA MQTT Discovery mechanism.
+This is an application that uses the gosense library (https://github.com/dariopb/gosense) to discover and publish sensor information to HA via the HA MQTT Discovery mechanism (https://www.home-assistant.io/docs/mqtt/discovery/) or simply by configuring the sensor info in the HA config file (https://www.home-assistant.io/docs/mqtt).

 # Configuration file